 To be Central Queensland’s leading venue for community, national and international level sporting (e.g. rugby league, rugby union and football) and entertainment (e.g. concerts and performances of international significance) events and also be a catalytic venue delivering high-quality public space and supporting urban regeneration.

-Not in this process.
-Browne Park is an ideal location that does not flood and has operated successfully in suburban environment — not far from the CBD for more than 100 years.
-Like Suncorp is to Brisbane, Browne Park is to Rockhampton.
+The Queensland Government considers Browne Park as an ideal location that does not flood and has operated successfully in suburban environment — not far from the CBD for more than 100 years.
 It has room for expansion and is shovel and job ready.

-Stage 1 includes a rebuild of the western side of the Jack Crow Stand to offer nearly 4,000 seats.
+Stage 1 includes a rebuild of the western side of the Jack Crow Stand to offer between 2,500 and 4,000 seats.

-Stage 1 also includes a Plan that in time will add seating and facilities to the Albert and George street sides in the future.
+Future stages will be planned so that in time further seating and facilities will be added to the Albert and George Street sides of the venue.

 No major alteration to the Rockhampton Leagues Club is envisaged.

 Browne Park’s current crowd capacity is 5,200.
-The upgrade will increase the stadium to 9,000+ seats.
+Following completion of future stages it is expected that there will be an increase to 9,000+ seats.

 The potential redevelopment at Browne Park will be provide a contemporary multi-purpose facility that will support all codes of football (rectangular field) as well as other events that need a stadium or large venue space.

-The redevelopment of Browne Park could create around 60 jobs for the region.
+The initial $25 million redevelopment of Browne Park will support over 80 full time employee (FTE) jobs for the region.